Beta Phi Mu

-Those students who accept the nomination may choose to be inducted into Beta Phi Mu either at ALA in the summer either in person or “in absentia” or via an online induction (date to be posted here when confirmed) .
+Those students who accept the nomination may choose to be inducted into Beta Phi Mu at the ALA Annual Conference in the summer either in person or “in absentia,” or via an online induction (date to be posted here when confirmed).

 For more information about Beta Phi Mu, including membership requirements, see https://www.betaphimu.org/.